Billyzhang1229/KCL-Slides-Downloader/README.md

 # KCL_Slides_Downloader
-This is a downloader to download kcl course slides
+This is a simple downloader to download kcl course slides